thorikawa/GlassRemote/README.md

 ## Usage
 * Make sure bluetooth is on.
-* Make sure your "real" My Glass app is not connected to Google Glass.
+* Make sure My Glass app is not connected to your Google Glass.
 * Download jar file and just double click it.

 ## Download